Hollyhock House: Management

 Two groups help maintain Hollyhock House.
 The Barnsdall Art Park Foundation, a nonprofit organization, helps manage Barnsdall Art Park and the activities there, including the house.
 The Friends of Hollyhock House (FOHH) is a private group that helps raise money for the house itself.
 After Hollyhock House reopened in 2015, it has also hosted art installations.
 For example, artwork was projection-mapped onto the house for the first time in 2016, and the building hosted its first contemporary art show in 2023.
+Artists such as Janna Ireland have hosted exhibits there.
 In addition, a digital archive of documents relating to Hollyhock House was established in 2020.

 Tours are given by a group of volunteer docents.
 On February 13, 2015, self-guided "Walk Wright In" tours commenced, running Thursdays through Sundays.
 In addition to the self-guided tours, there are docent-led tours three times a day on Thursdays through Sundays, as well as extended docent-led tours twice a day on Tuesdays and Wednesdays.
 Tours were paused due to the COVID-19 pandemic but resumed on August 18, 2022.
 There is also a website with virtual tours of the house's interior.
 Throughout Barnsdall Park are QR codes, which in turn link to videos and virtual tours of the house.
 Because the house has no air-conditioning, it closes when the rooms' temperatures exceed 90 F.